curv3d/curv/docs/language/Boolean_Values.rst

 * For any pair of values ``a`` and ``b``, if ``a==b`` then ``b==a``.
 * For any three values ``a``, ``b`` and ``c``, if ``a==b`` and ``b==c`` then ``a==c``.

-The logical operators take boolean values as arguments, and return a boolean:
+The logical operators take Boolean values as arguments, and return a Boolean:

 ==========   =============================================================
 ``a && b``   Logical and: True if ``a`` and ``b`` are both true.